MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-nps-rdg.md

 ## Configure NPS

 The RD Gateway uses NPS to send the RADIUS request to Azure Multi-Factor Authentication.
-To configure NPS, first you change the timeout settings to prevent the RD Gateway from timing out before the two-step verification has completed.
+To configure NPS, first you change the timeout settings to prevent the RD Gateway from timing out before completing the two-step verification.
 Then, you update NPS to receive RADIUS authentications from your MFA Server.
 Use the following procedure to configure NPS:

 ### Modify the timeout policy